Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 50.5-point total in six of 11 games this season.
+- Tampa Bay has combined with its opponents to score more than 50.5 points in six of 11 games this season.

+- Atlanta has combined with its opponents to score more than 50.5 points in four of 11 games this season.

-- The two teams combine to average 49.6 points per game, 0.9 less than the total in this contest.
+- The combined points per game average of the two teams, 49.6, is 0.9 points fewer than Sunday's over/under.

-- This game's over/under is the same as the 50.5 points per game average these two teams have combined to surrender this year.
+- This game's total is the same as the 50.5 points per game average these two teams have combined to give up this year.

-- The Buccaneers and their opponents have scored an average of 50.8 points per game in 2020, 0.3 more than Sunday's total.
+- Buccaneers games this season feature an average total of 50.8 points, a number 0.3 points higher than Sunday's over/under.

-- The 47.8 PPG average total in Falcons games this season is 2.7 points fewer than this game's over/under.
+- The 50.5 over/under in this game is 2.7 points higher than the 47.8 average total in Falcons games this season.

 Buccaneers stats and trends

-- Tampa Bay has played 11 games, with five wins against the spread.
+- Tampa Bay has five wins against the spread in 11 games this year.

-- The Buccaneers are 4-0 ATS when favored by 10.5 points or more this season.
+- So far this season, the Buccaneers have been installed as favorites by an 11-point margin or more four times and are 4-0 ATS in those matchups.

-- Tampa Bay's games this year have hit the over on six of 11 set point totals (54.5%).
+- Tampa Bay's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- Tampa Bay is 5-2 against the spread and 7-0 overall this season when the team puts up more than 27.5 points.
+- Tampa Bay is 5-2 against the spread and 7-0 overall in games when it scores more than 27.5 points.

-- In games that Tampa Bay piles up more than 361.8 yards, the team is 3-5 against the spread and 6-2 overall.
+- In games that Tampa Bay churns out over 361.8 yards, the team is 3-5 against the spread and 6-2 overall.

-- The Buccaneers have turned the ball over four more times (15 total) than the Falcons have forced a turnover (11) this season.
+- This year, the Buccaneers have turned the ball over 15 times, four more than the Falcons' takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Falcons.